 The Arboricultural Association has produced a handy guide to ensure you stay safe during these unprecedented working times.
 The guide offers advice, based on government guidelines, enabling you to continue your business, but keep yourself, staff and customer safe.

-PPE helps to protect tree surgeons against workplace accidents.
+PPE helps to protect tree surgeons and foresters against workplace accidents.
 Use the appropriate equipment for the job, this could include hard hats, high-visibility clothing, steel cap boots, ear plugs.
 Find out more about PPE.

 It is a legal requirement for employers to train all their staff on health & safety.
 Ensure supervision of new employees were reasonably practical and training is offered for new skills.
 Employers should ensure their staff are competent in what they are being asked to do.
 For more information on H&S training at HSE.